 Starting off an article by telling you that I’m a child of the enlightenment won’t win over any new readers, but if you’re a regular you won’t be surprised by my thought process.
 Let me explain.
 If you have a goal and a current assessment based on evidence, reason will generally give you the straightest line to the goal.
 Rational thought (based on evidence) applied in a problem-solving scenario is what helps athletes and people achieve their best.
 It is what separates the athletic careers of most athletes.
 I know I have plenty of blind spots too, but I am seeing a growing trend of athletes trying to ignore who they are in a stated pursuit of excellence.

 I can think of good wrestlers that I know who have goals of placing or winning state championships yet they can’t actually do a push up?
 This is a glaring strength issue but has gone unaddressed for years.
 What has happened to the winner’s mindset in today’s culture?
 Since when can you win without putting in the work?
 And I don’t just mean ‘hard’ work, but ‘smart’ work.
 The same can be said for nutrition.
 How can you possibly avoid the facts and still eat junk before during and after matches?
 If you’re jamming some gummy worms, or even crushing a ‘rockstar’ or Gatorade, in your face in between matches, you’re really sticking your head in the sand.
 Trash for fuel means that you are less likely to achieve peak performance.
+For every state champ you seen crushing Mountain Dew matside there are hundreds of kids that doesn’t work for.

 There is so much science and evidence making its way into strength, conditioning, mindset, nutrition and peaking that there aren’t any more excuses for being stuck in the 1950’s.
 If you’re not paying attention, then you’re not really serious about being your best.
 It’s like a kid saying that he wants to be a great football player and then is deathly afraid of contact (and believe me, I’ve seen them) or an aspiring Olympian believing that they don’t have to make sacrifices or get smart about where they put their energy.